9 Best Hot Springs Near Las Vegas - Mapped (Updated 2025)

 Photo Courtesy of @stephaniebarkhuff

 The slightly cooler water, around 95°F (35°C), brings a refreshing contrast, particularly during cooler seasons.
 Accessible within the Red Rock Canyon National Conservation Area, these springs are easily reachable, allowing you to escape into their calm atmosphere without venturing too far from the city.
-The juxtaposition of warm waters against the rugged canyon backdrop creates an enchanting and unforgettable experience.
+The warm waters against the rugged canyon backdrop creates an unforgettable experience.

 Campgrounds are offered in Red Rock Canyon, allowing visitors to immerse themselves in the area's natural beauty.